emadurandal/GLBoost/README.md

 # !!!
 CAUTION !!!

 This library is already deprecated (technically outdated too).
-I develop a new Web3D library.
-Please wait for that.
+I recommend switching to our new library, [Rhodonite](https://github.com/actnwit/RhodoniteTS)

 # GLBoost